Is It Worth It?

 Here are some technical data on the LEDs:

 |Motherboard with addressable RGB header/ADD-RGB Controller

-Here are some pictures for your eye pleasure and we have made a video on the lighting effects.
+We have also made a video on the lighting effects.
 Make sure to watch in the link below.

 - Asus Rampage V Edition 10

-- Crucial Ballistix Elite 4x4GB @ 3000MHz
+- Crucial Ballistix Elite 4x4GB (16GB) @ 3000MHz

 - Nvidia GTX 1080 FE with Alphacool Eiswolf GPX Pro